pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/authentication.md

 ## Verifier actions

-On throwing a 401 Unauthorized response, the verifier MAY return a `WWW-Authenticate` header that contains the challenge `PGAP realm="simple"` or `PGAP realm="session"` as appropriate.
+On throwing a 401 Unauthorized response, the verifier MAY return a `WWW-Authenticate` header that contains the challenge `PGAP t="simple"` or `PGAP t="session"` as appropriate.

 On receiving a PGAP authentication request:

 * The verifier checks that the signature was made by a known authentication subkey and that the Signature Creation Time subpacket is within the acceptable clock drift limit.
 * The verifier regenerates the challenge from the request headers and verifies the signature.
-* If the PGAP realm is `session`:
+* If the PGAP type is `session`:
     * After a successful request to `/.well-known/openpgp/login`, the verifier records the digest of the signature packet in a table of active sessions.
     * Requests to other resources are checked against the active session table.
     * Sessions SHOULD time out after a reasonable period of time, which SHOULD be longer than the clock drift limit of the authentication signature.